Distances and Time Series

 \(M\) measures the amount of error we get if we match \(x_i\) with \(y_j\).

-So we seek a path through \(M\) that minimizes the total error.
+So we seek a path, starting from lower left, through \(M\) that minimizes the total error.

 The basic restrictions on path are: